handiko/Trading-Strategy-Development-Example/README.md

 4. Reward-to-Risk ratio, and
 5. Order Expiration in hours.

+Parameter optimization is a critical step in developing a robust trading strategy.
+The process involves systematically refining a strategy's settings to achieve optimal performance, while mitigating the risk of overfitting.
+Overfitting occurs when a model is excessively tailored to historical data, mistaking random noise for genuine patterns, which leads to poor performance in live trading.

+### Optimization Methodology

+The optimization process is divided into two distinct phases to ensure the strategy's effectiveness and minimize overfitting:

+* Initial Parameter Values: Initial values for parameters are not set randomly.
+They are derived from prior knowledge, such as manual chart analysis, backtesting experience, or previous studies.
+These foundational values are crucial, as they significantly influence the success of the optimization process.
+Without a reasonable starting point, the optimization is more likely to yield overfitted results that are susceptible to rapid alpha decay—the natural decline of an algorithmic strategy's performance over time.
+* In-Sample and Out-of-Sample Testing: The optimization process uses a bifurcated approach to data.
-Parameters 1-to-4 are independently optimized for buy and sell positions, but parameter 5 is a common parameter for both buy and sell positions.
-It is to be optimized after the buy and sell parameters are finished from the optimization steps.
+1. In-Sample (Training) Data: This is a historical data set (e.g., 5 years) used to train and optimize the strategy's parameters.
+Parameters 1-4 are optimized independently for buy and sell positions, while parameter 5 is a common parameter optimized after the others are finalized.

-Initial parameter values are usually derived from manual visual inspection of the chart (ie, to determine how many points are likely to be required for SL and TP distances), from experience, or from other data and prior studies.
-These initial parameter values are mostly the biggest factor that determines the success of finding the optimal values for each parameter.
-If the initial values are set without any prior knowledge or without any reasonable foundations, the optimized values are likely to overfit and lead to faster alpha-decay.

-The optimization steps are divided into two parts:
-1. Optimize the parameters with the prior price data of a certain period, called **training data or in-sample data**.
-For example, a period of 5 years.
-2. The best sets of parameter values are then to be re-evaluated with unseen price data of a certain period, called **test data or out-of-sample data**.
-For example, a period of 1-to-2 years.
-3. The period of in-sample data should be roughly 3 times the out-of-sample data to achieve a balance between the long duration of training data and the rather large duration of test data.
-4. The set of parameter values that perform well on both datasets is then chosen as the final parameter values.

-There is an "art" in the optimization process.
-We should pick a longer training data period to capture the longer-lasting underlying pattern, but not too long so that the captured pattern is still relevant to today's market conditions.
-If the training data is too short, the optimization process is likely to capture noise than the underlying pattern itself.
+2. Out-of-Sample (Testing) Data: This is a separate, unseen data set (e.g., 1-2 years) used to validate the results from the in-sample optimization.
+The ideal ratio is for the in-sample period to be roughly three times the length of the out-of-sample period.

+The final set of parameters is chosen based on its performance across both data sets, ensuring the strategy is robust and not merely a result of chance.

+### Statistical Significance

-The important thing is that, during the optimization with training data, the parameter value set should generate enough trading data so that the results are statistically significant.
-The rule of thumb is that the trading data should be at least 10 times the number of free parameters.
-In this case, with 4 free parameters (parameter 1-to-4), we need to see at least 40 trading data points to be generated during the iteration.
+During the optimization process, it's essential to ensure the results are statistically significant.
+A key rule of thumb is that the number of trades generated must be at least 10 times the number of free parameters.
+In this case, with four free parameters, the strategy should produce a minimum of 40 trades during the training period to provide a reliable basis for evaluation.

+### The Art of Optimization

+Choosing the length of the training data is an important consideration.
+The data set must be long enough to capture long-term market patterns, yet not so long that the captured patterns are no longer relevant to current market conditions.
+A training period that is too short may lead to the optimization process focusing on market noise rather than meaningful underlying trends.

 ![](./optimization-scheme.png)